dmurfet/dmurfet.github.io/onramp.markdown

  More background reading:

-  * For more advanced topics in information theory and machine learning, see David MacKay's [Information Theory, Inference, and Learning Algorithms](https://www.inference.org.uk/itprnn/book.pdf).
+  * For more advanced topics in information theory and machine learning, see David MacKay's book "[Information Theory, Inference, and Learning Algorithms](https://www.inference.org.uk/itprnn/book.pdf)".

   * For reinforcement learning see [Sutton & Barto](http://incompleteideas.net/book/the-book-2nd.html).